-C. Oral Hearing Procedure
+C. Oral hearing procedure

-Scheduling an Oral Hearing
+Scheduling an oral hearing

-Where a panel decides that an appeal will be conducted by full oral hearing, the Board will set a date, time and location of the hearing.
-Prior to setting a date, the Board will contact the appellant and Registrar regarding their availability and a reasonable attempt will be made to accommodate the parties' scheduling needs.
+If a panel decides that an appeal will be conducted by full oral hearing, the Board will set a date, time, and location of the hearing.
+Prior to setting a date, the Board will contact the appellant and Registrar regarding their availability.
+The Board will make a reasonable attempt to accommodate the parties' scheduling needs.
 However, where there is a need to expedite a hearing or where the parties cannot agree on a specific date or location, the Board may set the date and location for a hearing without further consultation with the parties.